Home | Supervisor | Highway District | Assessor | Contact Us | FOIA

 If I construct a new addition or expand my garage will my taxes go up?

 Probably yes but not immediately.
-The Home Improvement Exemption allows up to $25,000 of assessed value to be phased in over 4 year.
+The Home Improvement Exemption allows up to $25,000 of assessed value to be exempted for 4 years.

 Am I getting all my exemptions?